Where are they now? Neil Warnock’s last Leeds team before he was sacked

 After a leftfield turn to Norwegian top-flight side Viking FK.
-He’s still only 24, playing non-league football at Grantham Town.
+He’s still only 28, playing non-league football at Buxton.

 A tough-tackling Jamaica international that always seemed to be scowling, Austin’s three years at Leeds had a ratio of about five baffling, frustrating decisions to every one brilliant pass or thunderbastard goal.

-Now 34, he turns out for Danish side Esbjerg fB.
+Now 37, he most recently played for Danish side Esbjerg fB.

 Miraculously he’s still going after Warnock cried foul over of his “broken leg” back in 2013.
 Even more miraculously, he recovered from said broken leg within a couple of weeks.
 That post-match statement definitely wasn’t a ploy to distract from a 6-1 defeat at home to Watford, nope, absolutely not.